Jbullis29/PUBG_Ranked_Analysis/README.md

 ## Wait!
 What Even is PUBG: BATTLEGOUNDS?

 PUBG: BATTLEGROUNDS is a battle royale shooter game in which 100 people are pitted against each other, sometimes in teams, to scavenge, kill, and survive.
 The game ends when only one player (or team) remains.
-There are multiple maps and players can choose which they want to play.
-Players can add other players to a friends list and chose to play on the same team with them.
+There are multiple maps and players choose which they want to play.
+Players can add other players to a friends list and choose to play on the same team with them.

-To begin, you must personalize your character.
+To begin, you must create your character.
 There are many options available including gender presentation, skin color, and hair color.

-The character creation page where [Justin](https://github.com/Justin) is making his character
+The character creation page where [Justin](https://github.com/justinsgithuburl) is making his character
 ![alt text](https://github.com/Jbullis29/PUBG_Ranked_Analysis/blob/master/pictures/Justin-toon.jpg)

 Once your character looks the way you want it to, you can enter your dashboard.
 Here you can change your profile to add personal information, choose which style of game you wish to play, make in-game purchases, and other options to enhance and personalize your gaming experience.